-, acknowledge that I have to be an active participant in my own healthcare.
-As such, I have the direct responsibility for reporting all of my injuries and llnesses to the sports medicine staff of my institution (e.g., team physician, athletic training staff.)
-I recognize that my true physical condition is dependent upon an accurate medical history and a full disclosure of any symptoms, complaints, prior injuries and/or disabilities experienced.
-I hereby affirm that I have fully disclosed in writing any prior medical conditions and will also disclose any future conditions to the sports medicine staff at my institution. injury and/or concus sion.
-I have been provi that participation in my sport may result in a head ided with education on head injuries and understand aptoms of a head injury/concussion to my sports materials on what a c stitution has provided me with specific educational me an opportunity to ask questions about areas and I,(Student-athlete's na , have read ame printed) the above and agree that the statements are accurate.
-Signature of Student-a thlete Date Name of person obtain ning consent Signature of person consenting
+I,, ack nowledge that I have to be an active participant in my own healthcare.
+As such, I have the direct resillnesses to the sports medicine staff of my installations. esponsibility for reporting all of my injuries and stitution (e.g., team physician, athletic training staff). between seasons during your eligibility as a suparticipation.
+I recognize that my true physic history and a full disclosure of any symptoms cal tests (x-rays, MRIs,) and physician visits tudent-athlete as they pertain to injury or impact your cal condition is dependent upon an accurate medical s, complaints, prior injuries and/or disabilities ly disclosed in writing any prior medical conditions to the sports medicine staff at my institution. injury and/or concussion.
+I have been provide that participation in my sport may result in a head ded with education on head injuries and understand aptoms of a head injury/concussion to my sports stitution has provided me with specific educational me an opportunity to ask questions about areas and I,, have read (Student-athlete's name printed) I the above and agree that the statements are accurate.
+Signature of Student-athlete Date Name of person obtaining consent Signature of person consenting